 - Fill in any comments you have about the line and click either Add single comment (if you have only one comment to make) or Start a review (if you have multiple comments to make).

 - When finished, click Review changes at the top of the page.
-Here, you can add add a summary of your review (and leave some positive comments for the contributor!), approve the PR, comment or request changes as needed.
-New contributors should always choose Comment.
+Here, you can add a summary of your review (and leave some positive comments for the contributor!).
+Please always use the "Comment"

 - Click on the